broadinstitute/longbow/docs/commands.md

-  extract      Extract coding segments from the reads in the given bam. filter       Filter reads by conformation to expected segment order. inspect      Inspect the classification results on specified reads. model        Get information about built-in Longbow models. pad          Pad tag by specified number of adjacent bases from the read. peek         Guess the best pre-built array model to use for annotation. scsplit      Create files for use in `alevin` for single-cell analysis. segment      Segment pre-annotated reads from an input BAM file. sift         Filter segmented reads by conformation to expected cDNA... stats        Calculate and produce stats on the given input bam file.
+  extract      Extract coding segments from the reads in the given bam. filter       Filter reads by conformation to expected segment order. inspect      Inspect the classification results on specified reads. models       Get information about built-in Longbow models. pad          Pad tag by specified number of adjacent bases from the read. peek         Guess the best pre-built array model to use for annotation. segment      Segment pre-annotated reads from an input BAM file. sift         Filter segmented reads by conformation to expected cDNA... stats        Calculate and produce stats on the given input bam file.